Language

 Multi-Room Support

-Switch between Metric (meters, liters) and Imperial (feet, gallons) with one click.
-All dimensions, coverage rates, and results convert automatically.
+Switch between meters/liters and feet/gallons with one click — all dimensions, coverage rates, and stored rooms convert automatically.

 Can Size Suggestions